Best Practices

 Talk to other students: You may think you are the only one who does not understand, but if you talk to a couple of classmates you'll see they are just like you, it will give you the confidence to ask any questions.

-Talk to the mentors: A voice of experience is always effective, you have alumni and teachers who struggled before and are also struggling right now!
+Talk to the mentors: A voice of experience is always effective.
+Our alumni and teachers have faced struggles before, and some may even be facing challenges now!
 They can help you during dark times, we're not only talking about giving you coding solutions, but giving you strategies to succeed in your (coding?) life.

 During all your life you've learned the same way, the educational system has put you in a box and trained you to learn slowly, limiting your ability to adapt to the new world of skilled fast-learning, and self-learning professionals.